oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 If 0, Application Messages forwarded using this subscription have the RETAIN flag set to 0.
 Retained messages sent when the subscription is established have the RETAIN flag set to 1.

-See [[4.13 Retained Messages]](#retained-messages) for more information about the operation of the Retain as Published flag.
+See [4.13 Retained Messages](#retained-messages) for more information about the operation of the Retain as Published flag.

 #### 3.7.2.4 QoS <a id='ssr---qos'></a>